zl-liu/o1a-visa-app/o1a-visa-system-design.md

 - Tailored prompts

 - Better RAG (many things can be experimented).
-For example, sentence-level chunking or semantic chunking.
+For example, hierarchical semantic chunking.

 - Better PDF parsing.
 There are many products and ideas in this domain.